Execution

 Executing: Solidity contracts for executing trades on-chain.

-Before executing a swap via our router, you must approve the Permit2 contract for the specified token.
-You only need to do this once per token.
+Tycho Execution leverages Permit2 for token approvals.
+Before executing a swap via our router, you must approve the Permit2 contract for the specified token and amount.
 This ensures the router has the necessary permissions to execute trades on your behalf.

 When encoding a transaction, we provide functionality to build the Permit